MicrosoftDocs/Viva/WorkplaceAnalytics/Use/org-effectiveness.md

 If you do not need to make changes, select **Submit**.

-This opens the page that displays the organizational effectiveness table.
+This opens the page that displays the Peer analysis table.
 The analysis that you just submitted appears at the top of the list with a status of _running_, as shown here:

 ![Analysis running](../images/wpa/use/analysis-running.png)